daronphang/coding_resources/dev_ops/linux_commands/linux_guide.md

 ### Commands

 ```
-$sudo                        Superuser do
-$su <user>                   ctrl+D to logout of su
-$sudo apt update             Updates packages but does not install them
-$sudo apt upgrade

 $gcc                         GNU Compiler collections for compiling C and C++ language

-$pwd                         Present working directory
-$whoami
 $cd /a/b/c                   Different from Windows which is using \ slash

 $ifconfig                    Show network interface such as IP address